-The school will follow recommended exclusion periods outlined by the UK Health Security Agency and other government guidance, summarised in appendix 4.
+The school will follow recommended exclusion periods outlined by the UK Health Security Agency and other government guidance, which we look online for when they occur.

 In the event of an epidemic/pandemic, we will follow advice from the UK Health Security Agency about the appropriate course of action.